 Not as easy as solo-travelling these days, where every scrap of information is at your fingertips within seconds.

-I could understand the concern and of course, my parents tried to talk me out of going.
+I could understand the concern.
+Of course, my parents tried to talk me out of going.

-But adamant I had to travel, I argued that I did not want to be on my death bed regretting that I’d never been to a country, shared an experience, or to just feel alive.
+Adamant I had to travel.
+So, argued that I didn’t want to be on my death bed regretting never seeing a country, sharing an experience, or to just feel alive.
 They still thought I was mad!

 Was this to be my path in life for a while?
-Or forever?
+Forever?
 Who knows, but I was pretty excited.

 Another person I had to say goodbye to was my partner of 18 months.
-Not once was I stopped from going and he understood that I had to do this – as selfish as this sounds, saying goodbye, was hard.
+Not once did he stop me from going – he understood that I had to do this – as selfish as this sounds, saying goodbye, was hard.